MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/g-suite-provisioning-tutorial.md

 **Configure your enterprise application for SSO and provisioning**
 1. Add Google Cloud / Google Workspace to your tenant, configure it for provisioning as described in the tutorial above, and start provisioning.
 1. Configure [single sign-on](google-apps-tutorial.md) for Google Cloud / Google Workspace.
-1. Create a [group](https://learn.microsoft.com/azure/active-directory/fundamentals/how-to-manage-groups) that will provide all users access to the application.
+1. Create a [group](https://learn.microsoft.com/azure/active-directory/fundamentals/how-to-manage-groups) that provides all users access to the application.
 1. Assign the group to the Google Cloud / Google Workspace application.
 1. Assign your test user as a direct member of the group created in the previous step, or provide them access to the group through an access package.
-This group can be used for persistent, non-admin access in Google Cloud / Google Workspace.
+This group can be used for persistent, nonadmin access in Google Cloud / Google Workspace.

 **Enable PIM for groups**
 1. Create a second group in Azure AD.
-This group will provide access to admin permissions in Google Cloud / Google Workspace.
+This group provides access to admin permissions in Google Cloud / Google Workspace.
 1. Bring the group under [management in Azure AD PIM](https://learn.microsoft.com/azure/active-directory/privileged-identity-management/groups-discover-groups).
 1. Assign your test user as [eligible for the group in PIM](https://learn.microsoft.com/azure/active-directory/privileged-identity-management/groups-assign-member-owner) with the role set to member.
 1. Assign the second group to the Google Cloud / Google Workspace application.